klundberg/KRLCollectionViewGridLayout/README.md

 * iOS 6.0
 * tvOS 9.0

-Example project requires Xcode 7.1+, can only run in iOS 8.0+.
+Example project requires Xcode 8.0+, can only run in iOS 8.0+ or tvOS 9.0+.

 ## Installation